wdzajicek/windows-dotfiles/README.md

 These are my working Windows PC dotfiles that have never been touched by anything Windowsey

-If you don't know what this means or what your doing...just don't do it.
+If you don't know what this means or what your doing...just don't do it..